SparkCalcSparkCalc

 Blood Pumped in a Lifetime Calculator

-Your heart is an incredible pump that works nonstop throughout your life.
-Calculate the total volume of blood your heart has pumped since birth and see the result in various units for perspective.
+Your heart pumps continuously throughout your life.
+Calculate the total volume of blood your heart has pumped since birth and see the result in several units.

 years